App privacy details on the App Store

 “Tracking” refers to linking data collected from your app about a particular end-user or device, such as a user ID, device ID, or profile, with Third-Party Data for targeted advertising or advertising measurement purposes, or sharing data collected from your app about a particular end-user or device with a data broker.

-“Third-Party Data” refers to any data about a particular end-user or device collected from apps, websites, or offline properties not owned by the developer.
+“Third-Party Data” refers to any data about a particular end-user or device collected from apps, websites, or offline properties not owned by you.

 Examples of tracking include: